blainehansen/project-f/lib/README.md

   @fallcase ('mangoes')
     //- since this is a fallcase
     //- this output will be rendered *in addition*
-    //- to the below guavas and papayas cases
-    | Oh I like mangoes too!
+    //- to the below 'guavas' and 'papayas' cases strong Oh I like mangoes too!
   @fallcase ('guavas')
     //- and of course you can also render *nothing* in a case or fallcase
   @case ('papayas')
     | Mangoes, guavas, and papayas are $2.79 a pound.
+    //- since this is a normal case,
+    //- the fallthrough stops here

   //- in the event you ever want it,
-  //- you can also use a @falldefault, which is just what it sounds like
+  //- you can also use @falldefault, which is just what it sounds like
   @default
     | Sorry, we're out of {{ fruit }}.
 ```